GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 }
 ```

+Because `@cache` is independent (i.e. it does not care about the fields where it is applied, whether they are HTTP request fields or any other), it works whether the HTTP request method is `GET` or `POST`.

 `@cache` works for any of the fields returning a JSON response, including `_sendJSONObjectItemHTTPRequest` and `_sendGraphQLHTTPRequest` (but not `_sendHTTPRequest`).

 </div>